developerruhul/frontend-checklist/README.md

 ---

-## Please send a PR if you think something's missing or you have an anwer
+## Please send a PR if you think something's missing.

+## Please share and 🌟 this project so every miserable people like me who wants to be self taught can get some guidence.